lladdy/SC2LadderWebHost/db/README.md

 `php db.php boostrapdb`

 Running boostrapdb will create and configure a database and user, both named after whatever database name is in your `/db/dbconf.php`.
+The user will also use a matching password.

 ### Upgrading an existing database